 Struggling to stand up after 40 minutes of my ass on the hard floor, oh-no, all cramped up, we headed to the close-by restaurant.
 Back again to another piping hot and self service cook your own meal steamboat alongside rice, porridge and drinks.
 Honestly, I didn't mind.
 Appreciated nice meal for winter warming.

-Two hours at the bear park, on the way to the next hotel, we stopped at a hypermarket (Fremantle Market) for retail therapy.
-I bought a few boxes of chocolates for my family whereas the others shopped frantically mainly on food stuffs as well (The Fish Market Bergen, Grand Bazaar Istanbul & Damnoen Saduak Floating Market).
+Two hours in bear park, on our way to the hotel, we stopped by in a hypermarket for retail therapy.
+I basically just picked up a few boxes of chocolates whereas the rest frantically shopped on other food stuffs as well.